openstreetmap/stateofthemap-2024/venue/index.md

 <h3>Taxis</h3>

 Like any other modern city, Nairobi enjoys a series of taxi services that operate 24 hours daily, with some running as international models(including ride-share apps like Uber and Bolt) and some locally owned and operated ones.
-You can either access the service through mobile phone applications or some located at strategic places within the city.
+You can either access the service through mobile phone applications or at some strategic places within the city.
 Taxis are the most convenient form of transport and prove to be safest.

 <h2>Visa</h2>